araj89/MultiIntelRealsense_BoxCornerDetection/README.md

-# Corner detection in 2 mm accuracy of the box using multiple intel realsense cameras
+# Corner detection with high accuracy of the box using multiple intel realsense cameras
 There is a box detection example code that Intel Realsense provides.
 But the error is larger than 1cm in general environment.
 This script make it possible to detect the corners of box with high accuracy using four intel realsense cameras.
+The 3d coordinate errors was less than 2mm.
+(Corner is defined as intersection of 3 adjucent surfaces)

 ![calibration](https://github.com/araj89/MultiIntelRealsense_BoxCornerDetection/blob/master/Coordinates2.png)

 ## dependencies